Louisa Nelson Awards

 Vali is an outspoken advocate for ending violence against women.
 She is known for her work with cancer survivors.
 She is a critically acclaimed actor.
-She is the co-founder and Artistic Director of the Actors Bridge Ensemble, for which she has produced over 90 productions; acted in and directed over 30 of them; and authored six.
+She is the co-founder and Artistic Director of the Actors Bridge Ensemble, for which she has produced over 90 works; acted in and directed over 30 of them; and authored six.
 She founded and directs Act Like A GRRRL, an autobiographical writing and performance program for teenage girls and adult women to gain public voice by articulating their lived experience.
 Act Like A GRRRL grew out of Ms. Forrister's master's thesis work, and has grown to include a satellite program in Washington, DC, and a pilot program in Bolivia.

 When you consider what it means to be a successful woman in a male-dominated industry, no other Nashville business woman comes closer to mind than SALLY WILLIAMS.
 As the General Manager of the Ryman Auditorium, Sally has brought The Ryman to one of the top venues in the country, garnering numerous awards as a top venue/facility as well as being recognized as a national industry executive.
 She is strong as steel while maintaining a genteel kindness that endears her to anyone who meets her.
 Nashville is better for her accomplishments and tireless dedication to the community.